Time Management for Solo Cooking.

 Planning for flexible workflow is easy.

-Handy homemade freezer preps, FRESH & FAST low prep recipes, BACK BURNER skippable slow perishing ingredient based recipes, and PACK TO GO lunchbox recipes can all help put time on your side.
+Handy homemade freezer preps, FRESH & FAST low prep recipes, SKIPPABLE slow perishing ingredient based recipes, and PACK TO GO lunchbox recipes can all help put time on your side.

-O.f.O.'s special servings washi can highlight flexible recipe choices.
+O.f.O.'s Timely Recipes washi can highlight flexible recipe choices.

-Try O.f.O.'s free Seven Day Solo Meal Planner for more practical time management for solo cooking.
+Try O.f.O.'s Seven Day Solo Meal Planner for more practical time management for solo cooking.

-Detailed with deadlines, yet adaptable to fluctuating schedules, weekly workflow is guided by a step-by-step system for planning, sourcing, prepping, and storing yummy food that makes take-out seem like a waste of time.
+Detailed with deadlines, yet adaptable to fluctuating schedules, weekly workflow is guided by a step-by-step system for planning, sourcing, prepping and storing homemade food so yummy that takeout seems like a waste of time.

 Here's how to get started and stay on track:

-Set up recurring weekly progress reminders on the Kitchen Time Tracker.
+Set and keep (the same) recurring progress targets on each week of the Kitchen Time Tracker:

 Plan and track weekly workflow:

-• Code special servings with FRESH & FAST, BACK BURNER, and PACK TO GO washi on the Plan & Shop page during planning.
+- Code key recipes with FRESH & FAST, SKIPPABLE, and PACK TO GO washi or notes/highlighting on both the Plan & Shop & Task & Track pages.

 Cook and dine on flex-time:

-• Fuel up on low-no prep options as more time consuming recipes come together.
+- Fuel up on low-no prep options (per the Easy Options notepad) as more time consuming recipes come together.

-• Log (or plan) meals in the meal (or meal & macro) tracker.
+- Schedule/track meals on the Meal Tracker.
 But only if you want to.

-Confirm progress with stickers and washi on the Kitchen Time Tracker:
+Confirm each week's progress on the Kitchen Time Tracker:

 Stay in control to keep food safe.